Journaling is the process of writing down thoughts and feelings on paper to help us to unravel and understand these thoughts more clearly.

 Not so long ago, I found a stapled makeshift book that I wrote when I must have been about 10 or 11 years old!
 My mum kept it for years before giving it to me.
 It’s a beautiful treasure to behold and it brings back memories of not just my love for stories and books but also of writing.

 Today, I still write – journals, lists, actions or plans!
 In recent years, I find that I need to do this more than ever before.
 We live in a chaotic world with information mostly conflicting, coming at us from all directions, and it can be overwhelming.
 One way to help cope with the influx of this is to write the needed town.
 It helps to focus my mind and thoughts on what is necessary.
 Writing for me brings clarity and focus.
+More importantly, there is an element of writing that I have done my best to remain consistent with, it is keeping a Gratitude Journal.

 Journaling in particular is an amazing practice, one that serves so many different purposes.
 It provides a great tool to help clear the mind and create head-space to make those important connections between thoughts, feelings, behaviours, and emotions.
 It is also a great tool for reducing the effects of stress.
 When I feel that my mind is becoming jumbled up or clustered, I write.
 I how I feel, what I think the issue is and possible ways to resolve them.